'Rawhide,' 'Blazing Saddles' Theme Singer Dies

 "Ten years is a good stretch of scuffling," Laine said.
 "But I scuffled for 17 years before it happened, and 17 is a bit much."

-In addition to his wife, Laine is survived by his brother, Phillip LoVecchio of Chicago; daughters Pamela Donner of Sherman Oaks and Jan Steiger of Coeur D'Alene, Idaho; and two grandsons.
+In addition to his wife, Laine is survived by his brother, Phillip LoVecchio of Chicago; daughters Pamela Donner of Sherman Oaks and Jan Steiger of Coeur D'Alene,

 Services are pending.